MontFerret/ferret/README.md

 ### Inspiration
 FQL (Ferret Query Language) is meant to feel like writing a database query.
 It is heavily inspired by [AQL](https://www.arangodb.com/) (ArangoDB Query Language).
-But due to the domain specifics, there are some differences in syntax and how things work.
+But, due to the domain specifics, there are some differences in syntax and how things work.

 ## Installation

 ### Binary
-You can download latest binaries from [here](https://github.com/MontFerret/ferret/releases).
+You can download the latest binaries from [here](https://github.com/MontFerret/ferret/releases).

 ### Source code
 #### Production